 The existence of denominations today is the biggest contributor to the new one-world gobbledygook order.
 The existence of denominations sets an example and norm that pushes others into thinking it’s fine for the church to be divided — all it has done is SNOW-BALLED, giving way for unbelievers to mock Christianity.
 The apostle Paul condemned the division of the church into denominations.
 In 1 Corinthians 1:10-13 he says, “Now I ask you, brothers, by the name of our Lord Jesus Christ, that you all speak in agreement and that there be no divisions among you.
 But be perfectly joined together in the same mind and in the same judgment.
 For it has been declared to me concerning you, my brothers, by those who are of the house of Chloe, that there are contentions among you.
 Now this is what I mean: Every one of you is saying, ‘I am of Paul,’ or ‘I am of Apollos,’ or ‘I am of Cephas,’ or ‘I am of Christ.’
 Is Christ divided'”?
-Christians of Paul’s time were dividing themselves over doctrine, and Paul condemned the division.
+Christians of Paul’s time were dividing themselves for some reason, and Paul condemned the division.
 Yet today we have pastors effectively saying, “Sure I know what Paul says, but I’m going to do what I WANT to do and package and promote brands of Christianity,” contributing to dividing the church, causing mass confusion.
-When the church was born about 2000 years ago it was supposed to be of one mind (not divided), even though groups met and lived in different cities.
+When the church was born about 2000 years ago it was supposed to be of "one mind and judgement" (not divided), even though groups met and lived in different cities.
 Paul asserted that Christians should take on different jobs depending on their gifts and talents, but that is an ENTIRELY different thing than starting or supporting a BRAND of Christianity based on disagreement over the interpretation of scripture.
 Sadly, however, even so-called "non-denominational" organizations teach false interpretations of scripture.
 I have observed few, if any, non-denominational "churches" that don't teach something false or is not afraid to speak up about an important subject out of fear of offending members.
-Furthermore, now liberalism is creeping into the mix and making the matter worse — creating more twisted spinoffs of Christianity.
+Furthermore, now political extremism is creeping into the mix, making the matter worse — creating more twisted spinoffs of Christianity.

 In today's mainstream of Christianity, scriptures are tweaked and distorted so that the individual creates an image of God in the mind that suits them self — this is essentially the worship of the self — the so-called popular "new age."
 In Matthew 7:13, Jesus says, “Enter at the narrow gate, for wide is the gate and broad is the way that leads to destruction, and there are many who are going through it, because small is the gate and narrow is the way which leads to life, and there are few who find it.”
 This is Jesus Christ telling in summary what I’ve been trying to emphasize in this blog.
 There is gobbledygook in the world that looks good and is pleasing for a season, but its end is death and eternal separation from God with no pardon from sin which can only come from accepting Jesus Christ.
 It’s worth mentioning that before God flooded the Earth to get rid of the mass amount of evil that was in it, as told in the book of Genesis, there were only 8 people out of the (probably millions) that were spared from the flood.
 Nobody believed what God said except for Noah and his family.
 All the world except for Noah and his family took the broad “way that leads to destruction,” just like Jesus said above.